DuckDuckGo vs. Google: Privacy or popularity?

 Google may reign as king, but it’s not the only option in the world of search

-For many years, DuckDuckGo has been recognized as one of those competitors.
+For many years, DuckDuckGo has been one of those competitors vying for the crumbs Google leaves behind.
 Unlike Google, DuckDuckGo prides itself on no user or search tracking.
 DuckDuckGo doesn’t participate in or advocate for any of that pesky ad targeting either.
 Naturally, those aren’t the only differences between the two.

 Google’s rise to fame in the world of search